 Do they watch boxing matches?

-Do they watch the uh the octagon ever?
+Do they watch the octagon ever?

-Do they I mean I mean it's so phony.
+Do they, I mean, it's so phony.

-You ever see a hockey game where a fight breaks out or a hockey game where you know playing breaks out, depends on what which way you want to characterize it.
+Ever see a hockey game where a fight breaks out or a hockey game where, you know, playing breaks out?

-Um listen to the feigned phony media outrage that we've been hearing.
+Listen to the feigned phony media outrage that we've been hearing.

-This was the most chaotic presidential debate I've ever seen, and I suspect most of you, if not all of you have ever seen.
+And I suspect most of you, if not all of you, have ever seen.

-Well, that was a hot mess inside a dumpster fire inside a train wreck.
+Well, that was a hot mess inside a dumpster fire, inside a train wreck.

 That was the worst debate I have ever seen.